DrOgres/electric-state/README.md

     - How do we handle neuroscape things?

 Version History:
+v0.28.0
+- Fix: CSS hiding the notes field on NPC sheets

 v0.27.0
 - Chore: Update Chat Buttons to work in v13
 - Feature: Added option to tally hope loss based on new ones rather than all ones (request from Maia)